vindicindic/hindus_in_pakistan/README.md

 **Master Dataset**: You can access the dataset [here](data/20230131_list_forced_conversions_in_pakistan.xlsx).

-You can also check out photos of victims, perpetrators, FIR documents etc. the `data` folder.
+**Additional data**: You can also check out photos of victims, perpetrators, FIR documents etc. the `data` folder.
 Each case in the master dataset is index using a case ID.
 If there is any additional data for a case (e.g. pictures, documents etc.), you will find a dedicated folder for that case in the `data/forced_conversions_case_data` folder.
 For example, for case # 9, you will want to look at folder titled `case_9`.

 #### Special thanks to the following people for sharing information on these cases:
 1. Narain Das Bheel